After you create a project in Bolt, you can view, rename, duplicate, download, or delete it at any time.Documentation Index

 - Hover over Open recent project.

-- Click the project and Bolt will switch you into it.
+- Click the project you want to switch to.

 Create a new project

 To create a new Bolt project, submit a new prompt on the Bolt homepage.
-This will automatically add a new project to your project list and will autogenerate a project title.Rename or edit a project title
+Bolt automatically adds it to your project list and generates a title for it.Rename a project

 - Click Rename.